eliteself/update_sitemap_script/README.md

 I wanted to share my new idea Automated Sitemap.xml Last Modification Date Updater beacuse i love own simple tools and powerful of lovable by me Python

+Benefits of the script:
+ - static files are served faster (NGINX can cache them)
+ - less load on the database (updates daily/weekly, not with every request)
+ - also you can run via cron automatically if need to
+ - easier debugging and logging

 What do you think?

 # update_sitemap.py